 Ranked as: #30 in Best National University

-Oral Maxillofacial Radiology Program 5411 L Koury Oral Health and Sciences Buliding CB# 7450 University of North Carolina Chapel Hill, NC 27599.
 TOEFL with a minimum of 90 on the internet-based test or IELTS score with a minimum of 7.5 (no than two years old) Completed financial certificate If National Dental Board scores not available, GRE scores should be submitted.
-Statement of Professional and Research Interests: Should discuss educational, research, work, or personal experience relevant to your proposed plan of dental study and professional goals.
+Supplemental Document: National Dental Board Part I (II of available).
+National Board scores are optional for international students but should be submitted if available.

 Ranked as: #32 in Best National University